-Going back to the conversation that I mentioned earlier, John’s desire was to play an active role in transforming a business.
+Going back to the conversation that I mentioned earlier, my friend’s desire was to play an active role in transforming a business.
 He’d actually been doing that to some degree in his senior digital marketing role, and wanted it to be a more central part of his next one.
-I’d use the term change agency to describe the way in which someone might seek to influence change in ways that are, perhaps, more proactive and self-determined and not dependent on being selected to support a formal programme

 are your change agents more jonny english than james bond?

 So, how do you become a Change Agent?

 First up, I’m not aware of anyone being employed specifically as a change agent (or leader).
 By that I mean that organisations don’t tend to employee people that don’t have more specific responsibilities for delivery, whether operational or project-based.
 We talked about two ways in which my friend could take more responsibility for change from an operational leadership position.